atbcb/ICTTestingBaseline/docs/19Frames.md

 #### Test Results
 If any of the above checks fail, then SC 4.1.2 and Baseline Requirement 19 fail.

-## Advisory: Tips for a streamlined test process
+## Advisory: Tips for streamlined test processes
 ### WCAG 2.0 Techniques
 The following techniques and/or common failures were considered when developing this test procedure for this baseline requirement:
 * [H64: Using the title attribute of the frame and iframe elements](http://www.w3.org/TR/WCAG20-TECHS/H64.html)